U.S. flag

 Medial epicondylitis is a chronic condition that can negatively impact function and cause significant pain.
 Initial treatment is conservative and requires multiple healthcare team members, including the clinical provider, nurses, medical assistants, athletic trainers, pharmacists, and physical therapists, to provide education, bracing, medications, and rehabilitation.

 To improve healthcare outcomes, it is essential to have a functioning, cohesive interprofessional team, especially if a medial epicondyle injection is planned.
-The clinical providers should communicate the treatment plan with the specialty nurses, pharmacists, and physical therapists to achieve this goal.
-The pharmacists' role in these cases involves a thorough evaluation of the patient's medication profile and previous treatments to identify any possible interactions or adverse reactions.
-By communicating these findings with the medical team, the pharmacist can help decrease adverse reactions for these patients.
-The specialty nurse plays a crucial role in educating the patient in regards to post-procedure restrictions and monitoring, especially in patients with diabetes mellitus.
-Identifying patients most at risk for complications, the nurse can help focus the healthcare team's resources where they would be most effective.
-The physical therapist will need to alter the treatment plan once a medical epicondyle corticosteroid injection is given.
-The medical provider needs to communicate this with the physical therapist to ensure appropriate therapy is delivered.
-[Level 5]
+Clinical providers should communicate the treatment plan to the specialty nurses, pharmacists, and physical therapists to achieve this goal.
+The pharmacists' role in these cases involves a thorough evaluation of the patient's medication profile and prior treatments to identify potential interactions or adverse reactions.
+By communicating these findings to the medical team, the pharmacist can help reduce adverse reactions in these patients.
+The specialty nurse plays a crucial role in educating patients about post-procedural restrictions and monitoring, particularly for patients with diabetes mellitus.
+By identifying patients at the highest risk of complications, the nurse can help focus the healthcare team's resources on those areas where they would be most effective.
+The physical therapist needs to alter the treatment plan once a medical epicondyle corticosteroid injection is given.
+The medical provider must communicate this to the physical therapist to ensure that appropriate therapy is delivered.

 Review Questions